 Comprehensive loss includes net loss as well as other changes in stockholders' equity (deficit) that result from transactions and economic events other than those with stockholders.
-For the period from September 13, 2019 (inception) to December 31, 2019 and year ended December 31, 2020, there was no difference between net loss and comprehensive loss.
-For the year ended December 31, 2021, comprehensive loss includes net loss and unrealized gains (losses) on investments.
+For the period from September 13, 2019 (inception) to December 31, 2019, year ended December 31, 2020 and nine months ended September 30, 2020 (unaudited), there was no difference between net loss and comprehensive loss.
+For the nine months ended September 30, 2021 (unaudited), comprehensive loss includes net loss and unrealized gains (losses) on investments.